-STRATEGIC OBJECTIVE #1 Elements soc ECO ENV

-To promote a mix of uses that will enable a vibrant urban village to 1, 5, 6 1, 4, 5, 1, 3 1, 3,
+STRATEGIC OBJECTIVE #1 Ele lements SOC ECO ENV To promote a mix of uses that will enable a vibrant urban village to 1, 5 develop over time. , 5, 6 1, 4, 5, 6 1,3 1,3, 4,5

-develop over time.
-6 4, 5

 The Forrest Hill Structure Plan envisages that future land use within the precinct will change significantly.
 The resident population will rise with new housing units, and new office and commercial spaces will provide opportunities for employment.
-The increase in residents, workers and visitors will open up opportunities for retail to be included at street level in the internal streets of the precinct, which services the future community and does not compete with the primary retail role of Chapel Street and Toorak Road.
+The increase in residents, workers and visitors will open up opportunities for retail to be included at street level in the internal